-Developers must avoid creating an Uber clone app, hoping to duplicate the company’s success.
-Doing so would be a bad business tactic that will lead to misfortune for your product.
+Merely developing an Uber clone app to duplicate the company’s success is a bad business tactic and a recipe for failure.
 Before creating the service, think about how you want it to impact people.
-For instance, a good idea is developing a local cab-hailing service that brings together individual drivers under a common entity.
+For instance, a good idea is to develop a local cab-hailing service that brings together individual drivers under a common entity.

-Uber has launched its own API in the market as well, which makes it easier to implement the company’s business model into your own industry or sector.
-Here are some examples of how you can form an Uber-like app for the following services.
+Uber has launched its API in the market as well, which makes it easier to implement the company’s business model in your industry or sector.
+Here are some service scenarios where an Uber-like app would be invaluable.

 - Healthcare services